 The other benefit of coffee grounds in handling pest control is the abrasive material forming on the edges of those grounds.
 These materials could be so sharp that they will end up hurting those pests or forcing them to change the way further away from their targeted pot plant.

 The same case applies to fight cannabis fungal threats like Pythium, Sclerotinia, and Fusarium.

 Coffee grounds for plants harbor essential nutrients that help in making coffee compost, and grass plants vibrant.
 When you add coffee grounds to a compost bin, they firstly serve as green waste.

 As we know, when green waste gets mixed with other wastes like wood ash and other carbon-rich materials, lots of heat gets produced.
 This heat, therefore, breaks down all those materials to form a potent compost for cannabis.

 Now that coffee grounds also have high nitrogen levels, these levels get broken down and are present in the compost mix.
-This nitrogen will play a critical role in greening the leaves pot plants and make them as vibrant as their true definition could be!
+This nitrogen will play a critical role in greening the leaves of pot plants and making them as vibrant as their true definition could be!

 Also, nitrogen will help the plants to yield more leaves, which will be essential for survival and during photosynthesis.

 The whole idea of using cannabis fertilizers revolves around, ensuring that those plants receive adequate nutrients.
 In addition to nitrogen, coffee grounds for cannabis plants help in giving other nutrients like magnesium and potassium.